-- Maintain the existing, well-established, primarily low-density residential character where single family residential is the predominant land use. - Recognize East Seventh Street as an important vehicular corridor, but with a more pedestrian-friendly character and streetscape and a mixture of residential, office, and retail uses. - Support low or moderate density nonresidential development, primarily along East Seventh Street, East Fifth Street (north of Caswell Road), North Caswell Road, and Park Drive. - Support the incorporation of existing buildings into new development or redevelopment, particularly existing structures with historical, architectural, or aesthetic value. - Support the enhancement, protection, and preservation of existing parks and open spaces.
+- Maintain the existing, well-established, primarily low-density residential character where single family residential is the predominant land use. - Recognize East Seventh Street as an important vehicular corridor, but with a more pedestrian-friendly character and streetscape and a mixture of residential, office, and retail uses. - Support low or moderate density nonresidential development, primarily along East Seventh and East Fifth Streets, North Caswell Road, and Park Drive. - Support the incorporation of existing buildings into new development or redevelopment, particularly existing structures with historical, architectural, or aesthetic value.